tclahr/uac-docs/docs/collectors.md

 ### min_file_size
 <span class="optional">Optional</span>

-The minimum size of a file to search, in bytes.
+The minimum size of a file to search in bytes.
 Any files smaller than this will be ignored.

 ```yaml
 artifacts: